kizu/kizu.ru/src/posts/2018-11-06-algolia-search/index.en.md

 ## Implementing the Search

 The project that I've used to achieve this is called [InstantSearch.js](https://community.algolia.com/instantsearch.js/).
-The main difference from the DocSearch that I see there (apart from the usage conditions etc.) is that you don't get the DocSearch's UI.
+The main difference from the DocSearch that I see there (apart from the conditions etc.) is that you don't get the DocSearch's UI.
 This is because docs often have their own data structure, and the indexing for DocSearch is made on the Algolia side via a crawler, so they can prepare everything for the UI right away.
 But InstantSearch is a general solution, it doesn't know anything about the site you'll use it for, and so you need to set up everything almost from scratch.

 Everything you need to do can be described as the following parts: